-- 3. If the land will be developed in more than one phase, the approving board may require the applicant to present a comprehensive plan for an entire property showing intended future development. - C. An application shall not be considered complete until all information required by the approving board is submitted; however, the approving board, at their discretion, may waive the inclusion of information irrelevant to a particular application.
+- 3. f the land will be developed in more than one phase, the approving board may require the applicant to present a comprehensive plan for an entire property showing intended future development. - C. An application shall not be considered complete until all information required by the approving board is submitted.
+The approving board, however, at their discretion, may waive the inclusion of information irrelevant to a particular application.

-9.1-2 Review Criteria
+9.2-2 Review Criteria